Typing Fallback Functions: A Semantic Approach to Type Safe Smart Contracts: Semantic Typing for

 Note that using explicit forwarding with delegate calls does not directly prevent the programmer from \emph{explicitly} forwarding a call that can modify the \code{owner} or \code{impl} fields.
 For example, one of the forwarded $f_i$ methods could indeed be \code{update(x)}, which allows the implementation pointer to be updated.
 The safety of the example would then depend on the implementation of this method.
 Using integrity security settings $T$ (Trusted) and $U$ (Untrusted), with $T \ordleq U$, it would be natural for the \code{Proxy} interface $I^P$ to declare \code{impl} as $\TVAR{I^X, T}$.
 However, if \code{X.update} were declared simply as

 thus permitting an unrestricted information flow into \code{impl}, the appropriate security setting in the implementation interface $I^X$ would be to declare

 In that case, forwarding \code{Proxy.update} to \code{X.update} with a delegate call would lead to an information flow from an Untrusted variable to a Trusted field, which is disallowed by the type settings and would lead to a stuck configuration in the type semantics (cf.\@ rule \nameref{stm_rt_assf}).
-Hence, this cannot be safe, and it would be rejected by (the semantic type rule corresponding to) Lemma~\ref{lemma:compatibility_stm_f_ass}.
+Hence, this cannot be safe, and it would be rejected by \nameref{stm_st_assf}.